-The HTTP response headers for reading a data object using CDMI content type are shown in Table 13.
+The HTTP response headers for reading a data object using CDMI content type are shown in Table 15.

-Table 13 - Response Headers - Read a CDMI Data Object using CDMI Content Type
+Table 15 - Response Headers - Read a CDMI Data Object using CDMI Content Type

-Header Туре Description Requirement X-CDMI- Specification- Version Header String The server shall respond with the highest version supported by both the client and the server, e.g., "1.0.1".
-If the server does not support any of the versions supported by the client, the server shall return a 400 Bad Request status code.
-Mandatory Content-Type Header String "application/cdmi-object" Mandatory Location Header String The server shall respond with the URI that the reference points to if the object is a reference.
-Mandatory
+Header Туре Description Requirement X-CDMI- Specification- Header String The server shall respond with the highest version supported by both the client and the server, e.g., "1.0.2".
+Mandatory Version If the server does not support any of the versions supported by the client, the server shall return a 400 Bad Request status code.
+Content-Type Header String "application/cdmi-object" Mandatory Location Header String The server shall respond with the URI that the reference redirects to if the object is a reference.
+Conditional

-The response message body fields for reading a CDMI data object using CDMI content type are shown in Table 14.
+The response message body fields for reading a CDMI data object using CDMI content type are shown in Table 16.

-Table 14 - Response Message Body - Read a Data Object using CDMI Content Type (Sheet 1 of 2)
+Table 16 - Response Message Body - Read a Data Object using CDMI Content Type (Sheet 1 of 3)